 - Transmittance allowances were changed.

-- Clarifications were added to promote consistency in testing for dark-state tolerances for automatic darkening welding filters and determining the minimum coverage-age area with respect to the specified headform.
+- Clarifications were added to promote consistency in testing dark-state tolerances for automatic darkening welding filters and determining the minimum coverage-age area concerning the specified headform.

 For more information on past revisions, see ANSI Z87.1 Eye and Face Protection Devices Standard.
 For the full 2020 update, read the complete ANSI-ISEA Z87.1-2020 Standard.